julamifra/car-parking-app/README.md

 ## Future features

-- USER STORY: Open a booking.
-- When creating a new booking, users can only choose a date that hasn't been taken by others.
 - Add an email field in order to send notifications to the users when the picked date is approved.

+- User can search any booking from a search field.

+- User can order the booking list by date, name or other fields.

 ## Future features